-It is well known that the function of beauty cosmetic peels is to mildly ablate the epidermis and stimulate the fiberblasts, in this way the natural regeneration kicks in.
-However, if regrowth is to be accelerated a hydraditng cream with grothfactor should be used soon after the old skin had been peeled off.
+It is well known that the function of beauty cosmetic peels is to mildly ablate the epidermis and stimulate the fibroblasts, in this way the natural regeneration kicks in.
+However, if regrowth is to be accelerated a hydrating cream with growth factor should be used soon after the old skin had been peeled off.

 It is normally suggested to use hydrating cream because the immediate after effect of cosmetic peels are often dry skin.
 Also, sun protection should be worn during the skin regeneration period.
 This bis because if the skin is exposed to the sun while regenerating, the ultraviolet rays are more likely to damage the DNA and therefore cause cell mutations.
 This is the main reason why if prolonged sun exposure following the use of cosmetic peels the likelihood of developing sun spots increases dramatically., hence defeating the whole point of using peels in the first place.

 Therefore after the treatment for Xanthelasma removal, in order to accelerate the fading process of the new skin, grown soon after the Xanthelasma ablation, the following protocol can be carried out: